ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 curl -sfL https://get.k3s.io | sh -
 ```

-This will get your initial controller up and going, if you are a nerd like me and during the setup of Ubuntu server you enabled SSL (but didnt add a key because YOLO) you can SSH into your 'kb1' and run the command which will install everything.
+This will get your initial controller up and going, if you are a nerd like me and during the setup of Ubuntu server you enabled SSH (but didn't add a key because YOLO) you can SSH into your 'kb1' and run the command which will install everything.
 Make sure your hostname on your main controller matches:

 ```
 dm@kb-01:~$ hostname